Additional Greenhouse Gas Accounting

 Upstream Fuel Activities

-This accounting area includes methane emissions from natural gas extraction and delivery.
+This accounting area includes methane emissions from extraction and delivery of the gas burned at the campus Central Energy Plant.
 The IPCC Special Report on 1.5C (SR 1.5) states that the primary driver of climate change is cumulative anthropogenic carbon dioxide (CO2) emissions.
 This results from both the huge scale of the emissions due to human activity and because 20-35% of anthropogenic CO2 emissions stay in the atmosphere for thousands of years, and thus accumulates.
 Climate forcers like methane are much more potent on a per-molecule basis (120 fold), and therefore contribute significantly to near-term temperature forcing, but do not accumulate in the atmosphere like CO2.
 Nonetheless, the IPCC AR5 report concludes that 25% of the current contribution to human-caused global warming is due to methane emissions.
 Further, many peer-reviewed papers published since 2012 show that reaching the UN COP21 target of keeping the planet well below 2oC is most easily accomplished by reducing both carbon dioxide and methane emissions.
 The IPCC AR6 report reinforces the need for parallel and complementary strategies to slow warming in the near term, avoid overshoot, and limit warming in the long term.

 Meaningfully accounting for methane is complicated.
 The Global Warming Potential (GWP) metric was created to compare the impacts of different gases.
 GWP relates the warming potential of a given molecule (e.g., methane) to that of CO2.
 Because methane oxidizes to CO2 in the atmosphere, its residence time is less than that of CO2 and its GWP varies with time.
 The IPCC defines three standard values, GWP20 (based on a 20-year average following a pulse emission of methane), GWP100 (based on a 100-year average) and GWP500 (based on a 500-year average).
 All of these are relevant for analyzing the impact of upstream methane leakage on climate.
 The peak temperatures from climate change that we are trying to avoid are likely to occur close to 2100, but on the other hand methane emissions contribute significantly to the rate of global warming over the next 20 to 40 years.
 Hence the relative importance of the two molecules on climate is constantly changing.